15.4.1. Learning to Make Packages

 keyid = XXXX

-postbuild = autopkgtest --user debci --apt-upgrade -s "$GBP_CHANGES_FILE" -- lxc --sudo autopkgtest-bullseye-amd64
+postbuild = autopkgtest --user debci --apt-upgrade -s "$GBP_CHANGES_FILE" -- lxc --sudo autopkgtest-bookworm-amd64

 export-dir = /tmp/build-area/